conamu/cdk-app-template/README.md

 This repository on GitHub is merely a mirror of my GitLab instance, so PRs will not be checked regularly.

+## Todo:
+- Lambdas have their own constructs, underlying infra has its own stack.
+This will contribute to faster deployments

 # Welcome to the template for all things serverless!
 This cdk-app template for golang serverless applications on aws is built for fast iteration and fast time to market